CompuNanoLab/PlasmaPhysicsLab/smilei_guide.md

 To run efficiently in parallel on your machine you need to know your architecture.
 For example, you can find out the number of threads per core and cores per socket on your machine with the command: `lscpu` (Linux) or `sysctl -a | grep machdep.cpu` (MacOS).

-copy the executable (smilei) and an input file (input.py) in a directory (mydir) and move there
+Copy from the smilei/bin directory the executable (smilei) and an input file (input.py) in a directory of your choice and move there.

-set the number of threads per core depending on the machine for example, if Thread(s) per core = 2 (in the output of the `lscpu` command), then
+Set the number of threads per core depending on the machine for example, if Thread(s) per core = 2 (in the output of the `lscpu` command), then
 ```
 export OMP_NUM_THREADS=2